 |Length||52 months||52 months|

 Again, I think Dave Ramsey’s How to Drive Free and Retire Rich is fantastic.
 However, the numbers he presented is a bit optimistic.
-As you can see the revised numbers is a fair bit less, but still great.
-Can you imaging that a $475 monthly car payments could cost you almost $2.25 million over the course of 40 years?
-That is absolutely mind boggling.
+As you can see, the revised figures are a fair bit less but still great.
+Can you imagine that a $475 monthly car payments could cost you over $2 million over the course of 40 years?
+That is absolutely mind-boggling.

-Can you imaging that a $475 monthly car payments could cost you almost $2.25 million over the course of 40 years?
+Can you imaging that a $475 monthly car payments could cost you over $2 million over the course of 40 years?

 So what can we take away?
 Well, here are a few good points that Dave Ramsey made: